GreenteaOS/Greentea/User-Guide/Frequently-Asked-Questions.md

 #### What is Greentea OS, shortly?

-It is a next-generation free operating system able to run your Windows programs (.exe files).
+Greentea is a free next-generation operating system for your PC

 #### Is Greentea OS an operating system, distro, visual theme or app?

-Similiar to macOS and Windows, Greentea is a full operating system, installable on a PC.
+Similiar to macOS and Linux, Greentea is a full operating system, installable on a PC.
 It runs apps, games and has some built-in software.
 It is **not** based on any other system.

 #### Is Greentea OS Ad-driven or funded by corporations?